+Chapter 10
-For the law, having a shadow of the good things that are coming-not the very image of those things-is never able to make perfect those who approach with the same sacrifices that they continually bring every year.

-Otherwise, would they not have ceased being offered, because no one would still have consciousness of sins, those who worship having been cleansed once for all?

-But with those sacrifices {there is} a reminder of sins every year.

-For {it is} impossible for the blood of bulls and goats to take away sins.

-Therefore, entering into the world, he says,
+1For the law, having a shadow of the good things that are coming-not the very image of those things-is never able to make perfect those who approach with the same sacrifices that they continually bring every year.
+2Otherwise, would they not have ceased being offered, because no one would still have consciousness of sins, those who worship having been cleansed once for all?
+3But with those sacrifices {there is} a reminder of sins every year.
+4For {it is} impossible for the blood of bulls and goats to take away sins.
+5Therefore, entering into the world, he says,

 "Sacrifice and offering

 you did not desire,

 but a body you prepared for me;

-6in whole burnt offerings and concerning sin {offerings} you did not take pleasure.
+6in whole burnt offerings and concerning sin {offerings}

+you did not take pleasure.
-7Then I said, 'Behold, I have come- {as} it is written about me in a section of a scroll-

-to do your will, O God.""

-When he says above, "Sacrifices and offerings and whole burnt offerings and sin offerings you did not desire, nor did you take pleasure in them" (which are offered according to the law), then he said, "Behold, I have come to do your will."
+7Then I said, 'Behold, I have come- {as} it is written about me in a section of a scroll- to do your will, O God."
+8When he says above, "Sacrifices and offerings and whole burnt offerings and sin offerings you did not desire, nor did you take pleasure in them" (which are offered according to the law), 9then he said, "Behold, I have come to do your will."
 He takes away the first {practice} in order to establish the second {practice}.
-By that will, we are sanctified through the offering of the body of Jesus Christ once for all.
-And indeed every priest stands every day ministering, and repeatedly offering the same sacrifices that never are able to take away sins.
-But he, having offered for all time one sacrifice for sins, sat down at the right hand of God; waiting from then until his enemies might be made a footstool for his feet.
-For by one offering he has perfected forever those who are being sanctified.
-And the Holy Spirit also testifies to us, for after saying, after those days, says the Lord.
+10By that will, we are sanctified through the offering of the body of Jesus Christ once for all.
+11And indeed every priest stands every day ministering, and repeatedly offering the same sacrifices that never are able to take away sins.
+12But he, having offered for all time one sacrifice for sins, sat down at the right hand of God; 13waiting from then until his enemies might be made a footstool for his feet.
+14For by one offering he has perfected forever those who are being sanctified.
+15And the Holy Spirit also testifies to us, for after saying, 16"This is the covenant that I will make with them after those days, says the Lord.